yeshwant-singh-zz/auto-suite/README.md

 Automation Suite
 ------------------------------------
-This is demo suit of limeroad automation through cucumber I have automated few senarios of adding items to cart and verifying cart to run this you need following requirements:
+This is demo automation through cucumber
+I have automated few senarios of adding items to cart and verifying cart to run this you need following requirements: